 Launch: N American edition of “Last Quarter of the Moon”

-More than a decade after my translation of the classic tale of the nomadic, reindeer-herding Evenki of northeast China, Last Quarter of the Moon (额尔古纳河右岸, 迟子建 著), Milkweed Editions --- an independent, non-profit literary publisher --- is launching a special edition targeting N America in January 2026.
-Previously published by Harvill Secker in the UK, … Continue reading Launch: N American edition of “Last Quarter of the Moon”
+More than a decade after my translation of the classic tale of the nomadic, reindeer-herding Evenki of northeast China, Last Quarter of the Moon (额尔古纳河右岸, 迟子建 著), was first published, Milkweed Editions --- an independent, non-profit literary publisher --- is launching a special edition targeting N America as of January 13, 2026.
+Previously published by … Continue reading Launch: N American edition of “Last Quarter of the Moon”

 “Daughter of Dunhuang”: Fan Jinshi’s Biography Launched at Moscow Book Fair